Click here to read (3rd Edition)

 Philosophy (and its equivalents, as in parts of literary, critical and cultural studies) is distinguished from other disciplines by a more dedicated focus on theory.
 Many philosophers view the discipline’s self-exemption from ‘real world’ empirical testing as a non-issue or even an advantage, in allowing philosophy to focus on logically necessary truths.
 This book argues otherwise.
 The purely discursive method of philosophy renders it into a collective ‘private language’, impairing the discipline’s ability to judge the quality of its own output.

 Philosophy’s substantive conclusions are not testable without in-depth knowledge of the methods by which they are arrived at; knowledge which can (apparently) only be gained through an extensive program of study, in philosophy.
 This epistemic circularity renders the program (even one of self-study) into a ‘black box’ in which the internal influence of cognitive biases and conformity effects cannot be independently assessed.
-In contrast, structural tendencies towards bias and conformity in science (and other technical fields) are constantly disrupted by scrutiny and feedback across disciplines, as they cooperate on practical projects that demand a high degree of predictive power.
+In contrast, tendencies towards semantic inconsistency, vagueness or vacuity in science (and other technical fields) are constantly disrupted by scrutiny and feedback across disciplines, as they cooperate on practical projects that demand a high degree of predictive power.

 Scroll down for latest posts and links